Ugly Side Effects of Eating French Fries, According to Science

 Regardless, if that's not enough to convince you to reduce your intake of deep-fried potatoes, read on, because we've compiled just some of the uglier side effects right here.
-And for more science-backed reporting that can have a major impact on your life, make sure you're aware of The Most Dangerous Way to Drink Your Coffee, According to Science.
+And for more science-backed reporting that can have a major impact on your life, make sure you're aware of Ugly Side Effects of Drinking Alcohol Every Day, According to the Mayo Clinic.

 Your Stomach May Start to Hurt

 Given that fats are more slowly digested by the body than carbs and proteins—and given that they contain more calories as a result of how they're cooked—it's a good bet that your fries will sit in your stomach for much longer than if you were filling up on healthier food.
 As a result of this, according to a study published in the journal Ultrasound International Open, you'll have a greater chance of suffering through stomach pains.
 Other related side effects from your body's unique digestion of fried foods include nausea, diarrhea, bloating, and cramping.
 For more side effects of eating fries, be sure you're aware of What Eating Fried Foods Does to Your Body.